 Payment delays.
 This is the part that concerns me most.
 CarMax pays you the same day.
 Carvana's payment process has had well-documented problems.
 The Better Business Bureau has complaints from sellers who waited weeks for checks that never arrived.
 One seller waited from April through June for a reissued check, and the delay caused late rent payments.
 Another spent months trying to get Carvana to release their title, writing: "I have no transportation."

-These are not isolated incidents.
+These aren't isolated incidents.
 Carvana's BBB profile shows a pattern of payment and title processing delays.

 Honest pros.
 The process is fully online.
 They come to you.
-If your car is exactly as described and the pickup goes smoothly, it is genuinely convenient.
+If your car is exactly as described and the pickup goes smoothly, it's genuinely convenient.
 No dealership visit required.

 Honest cons.
-The "instant offer" is not always final.
+The "instant offer" isn't always final.
 When something goes wrong with payment or title processing, you are dealing with a massive corporation's customer service department.
 Good luck getting a human on the phone who can actually solve your problem.
 You are a ticket number in a queue.

 Who Pays More: CarMax or Carvana?